TrigonaMinima/TrigonaMinima.github.io/_posts/2014-06-19-The-kernel-challenge-series:-Build-and-compile-latest-Linux-kernel-(task-2).md

 ---
 layout: post
-title:  "The kernel challange (Task 2)"
+title:  "The kernel challange series: Building and booting the Linux kernel (Task 2)"
 date:   2014-06-19
 categories: kernel system-programming
 ---

+How I am becoming a Linux kernel developer (at least, I think I am).
+There will be a series of posts as I get ahead on my becoming a Linux kernel developer quest.
+These are the ones I have written yet.

+[Writing a Linux kernel module (task 1)][2]
+[Building and booting the Linux kernel (Task 2)][3] (this post)

 Task 2 is as follows -